celestiaorg/celestia-app/docs/architecture/adr-008-square-size-independent-message-commitments.md

 ## Positive celestia-app changes

-- Simplifies the creation of PFDs because users don't need to create commitments for multiple square sizes.
+- Simplifies the creation of PFBs because users don't need to create commitments for multiple square sizes.
-  - Reduces the size of [MsgWirePayForData](https://github.com/celestiaorg/celestia-app/blob/6f3b3ae437b2a70d72ff6be2741abb8b5378caa0/x/payment/types/tx.pb.go#L32-L40)s because MessageShareCommitment can be modified from an array of maximum length 8 (for all valid square sizes) to a single MessageShareCommitment.
+  - Reduces the size of [MsgWirePayForBlob](https://github.com/celestiaorg/celestia-app/blob/6f3b3ae437b2a70d72ff6be2741abb8b5378caa0/x/payment/types/tx.pb.go#L32-L40)s because MessageShareCommitment can be modified from an array of maximum length 8 (for all valid square sizes) to a single MessageShareCommitment.
-  - Simplifies the malleation process because this ADR enables a future refactor to remove WireMsgPayForData entirely ([issue](https://github.com/celestiaorg/celestia-app/issues/951)).
-Previously multiple signatures were included in a WireMsgPayForData and only one was used to construct the MsgPayForData that ended up on-chain but this ADR results in only one signature needed on the wrapping SDK message and the SDK message that ends up on-chain.
+  - Simplifies the malleation process because this ADR enables a future refactor to remove WireMsgPayForBlob entirely ([issue](https://github.com/celestiaorg/celestia-app/issues/951)).
+Previously multiple signatures were included in a WireMsgPayForBlob and only one was used to construct the MsgPayForBlob that ended up on-chain but this ADR results in only one signature needed on the wrapping SDK message and the SDK message that ends up on-chain.
   - This renders the following issues obsolete:
     - <https://github.com/celestiaorg/celestia-app/issues/236>
     - <https://github.com/celestiaorg/celestia-app/issues/727>
 - Simplifies arranging the square.
-  - Currently, prepare proposal performs [`estimateSquareSize`](https://github.com/rootulp/celestia-app/blob/6f3b3ae437b2a70d72ff6be2741abb8b5378caa0/app/estimate_square_size.go#L98-L101) prior to splitting PFDs into shares because the square size is needed to malleate PFDs and extract the appropriate message share commitment for a particular square size.
+  - Currently, prepare proposal performs [`estimateSquareSize`](https://github.com/rootulp/celestia-app/blob/6f3b3ae437b2a70d72ff6be2741abb8b5378caa0/app/estimate_square_size.go#L98-L101) prior to splitting PFBs into shares because the square size is needed to malleate PFBs and extract the appropriate message share commitment for a particular square size.
 Since malleation no longer requires a square size, it may be possible to remove square size estimation which renders the following issues obsolete:
     - <https://github.com/informalsystems/audit-celestia/issues/12>
     - <https://github.com/informalsystems/audit-celestia/issues/24>
 - Inter-message padding can be reduced because we can change the non-interactive default rules from this: